 And now to help you with your wakeful baby, here’s exactly what I did – just follow my step-by-step guide, and within just two and a half years, your child may sleep through the night, too.

 1. At five months old, introduce a dream-feed.
-Pick up sleepy-baby at 11pm, while a little voice says “are you crazy?” and try to feed him.
+Pick up sleepy-baby at 11pm, while a little voice says “are you bonkers?” and try to feed him.
 Wonder how far to go in your attempts to wake him.
 Go too far.
 Spend an hour trying to get him back to sleep.

 2. Try again the next night – it might have been a once-off.